EduVault/eduvault/notes.md

 - [ ] Dev ops:
   - [x] Hot reloading for dev, SSL for production.
 All dockerized
-  - [ ] Move envs, config, types, shared utils to root shared folder
+  - [x] Move envs, config, types, shared utils to root shared folder
   - [ ] Env variables in docker-compose and nginx
   - [ ] move to real monorepo with yarn workspaces
   - [ ] set up CI with automated deploys and tests (tried and failed.
 Vue webpack not resolving symlinks)
 - [ ] Set up tests:
   - [ ] unit sets for each API route
   - [ ] E2E/ integration tests with cypress
-  - [ ] unit tests for sdk (hard to isolate, rely on e2e for now)
+  - [ ] unit tests for sdk (hard to isolate)
   - [ ] unit tests for app logic(low priority)
   - [ ] dockerize tests (cypress not working on my mac m1 chip)
 - [x] Migrate old MVPs